10 Entry-Level IT Jobs and What You Can Do to Get Hired

 What’s the largest project you’ve worked on in the past?

-Requirements: University degrees in subjects such as computer science, information systems and maths.
+Requirements: Computer programming experience.
+At least a bachelor’s degree or completion of a college program in computer science, computer engineering, or mathematics.

-Database administrators store, organise, and secure data.
-This is an especially critical task for companies with large information systems (like banks and hospitals).
-Ensuring that databases operate efficiently helps companies analyse and leverage this data for growth.
+Database administrators (DBAs) store, organize, and secure data.
+This is an especially critical task for companies with large information systems, such as banks and hospitals.
+Ensuring databases operate efficiently helps companies analyze and leverage this data for growth.

-Build a foundation for a job in database administration with qualifications in a computer or information-related field.
-You can also set yourself up for success by learning database languages, most commonly Structured Query Language (SQL).
+Build a foundation for a job in database administration with a bachelor’s degree in a computer or information-related field.
+You can also set yourself up for success by learning database languages, such as Structured Query Language (SQL).

 Four common database administrator interview questions